Frequently Asked Questions

 After you’ve developed some familiarity with the organization, you may decide you would like to become a member.
 We ask that you affirm that you agree with the basic principles of Ethical Culture.
 We also rely on our members for financial support, although there is no schedule of dues.

-How is the Ethical Society of Boston governed?
+How is the Boston Ethical Community governed?

 The membership annually elects a Board of Trustees.

 The Ethical Society of Boston has officiant who can perform weddings and other ceremonies.